B.2. Using KVM Virtualization on IBM Z

 - SMBIOS configuration is not available.

-- The watchdog device model used on IBM z Systems should be
+- The watchdog device model used on IBM Z should be

 - To enable nested virtualization, do the following.
-Note that like on AMD64 and Intel 64 systems, the nested virtualization feature is available as a Technology Preview on IBM z Systems, and therefore is not recommended for use in production environments.
+Note that like on AMD64 and Intel 64 systems, the nested virtualization feature is available as a Technology Preview on IBM Z, and therefore is not recommended for use in production environments.

 - 1. Check whether nested virtualization is already enabled on your system: